serrachow/UMAP-CSE-182-FINAL/README.md

 curl -L -o 500_genes.h5ad 'https://drive.google.com/uc?export=download&id=1BzPd3DBIzZa3T0PpaU236cautzjMbC7i'
 ```

-You will be prompted to configure the number of principal components and nearest neighbors interactively.
+You will be prompted to configure the number of principal components, nearest neighbors, minimum distance in the UMAP, and png and csv name interactively in a pop up menu.

 ## Example